Build America Bonds: The Impact Of Yield Chasing

 Closed-End Fund Metrics: NAV Discount, Fees, and Leverage

-As many investors in closed-end funds know, discount to NAV, management fees, and leverage are key metrics to watch and are reported on many websites including CEFconnect and Morningstar.
+As many investors in closed-end funds know, discount to NAV, management fees, and leverage are key metrics to watch and are reported on many websites, including CEFConnect and Morningstar.

 A discount to NAV provides the investor a margin of safety, as it is the amount that the market price of the closed-end mutual fund is trading below the NAV of the underlying assets of the fund (note: open-ended mutual funds do not have this feature).